Explore The Drakensberg

-The area extends from Hidcote in the south to Sterkfontein Dam in the north, including towns such as Estcourt, Winterton, Bergville, Weenen and Geluksburg, and covering the area up to but not including the towns of Colenso and Ladysmith.
+Our members’ establishments extend from Hidcote in the south to Sterkfontein Dam in the north, including towns such as Estcourt, Winterton, Bergville, Weenen and Geluksburg, and cover the area up to but not including the towns of Colenso and Ladysmith.

 Take to the mountains for hiking, abseiling or rock climbing, or explore the trails on your mountain bike.
 Become a history buff with a visit to the battlefields, museums and other historical sites in the region.